 You must create external load balancers in the same project as the instances they point to.

-The networks in XPN host projects must be in subnet mode to be shared.
-The following applies when creating instances in subnet mode networks:
+Only VPC networks can be shared.
+The following applies when creating instances in VPC networks:

-- If your network is an auto subnet network, the internal IP address comes from the region's subnet.
-Therefore, either the network or the subnet can be referenced in the create instance command or create instance template command.
+- If your network is an auto mode VPC network, the internal IP address comes from the region's subnet.
+Therefore, either the VPC network or the subnet can be referenced in the create instance command or create instance template command.

-- If your network is a custom subnet network, you must specify which subnet the internal IP address comes from.
+- If your network is a custom mode VPC network, you must specify which subnet the internal IP address comes from.
 Therefore, the subnet must be referenced in the create instance command or create instance template command.

 External IPs live in the same project as the resource that is using them.
 This applies to instances and forwarding rules.